msg-byu/getting-started/README.md

 ```

 We want to add code that will tell Sphinx to include our `trial.py`
 file in the documentation.
-To do this add the lines (replace demo with
+To do this add the lines (replace my_pkg with
 your package name and for ease of reading I recommend leaving a blank
 line between the lines you add and the `:maxdepth: 2` line):

 ```
-.. automodule :: demo.trial
+.. automodule :: my_pkg.trial
    :members:
 ```